 Sustaining an on-the-job injury or suffering from a work-related illness can impact several aspects of your life.
 If your employer has a policy with SIF, you can be assured that we will handle your claim with compassion and professionalism.
-The Workers’ Compensation Law protects employees by guaranteeing medical benefits for a covered injury or illness at no cost to you; it also provides income benefits for those who qualify.
+Workers’ Compensation Law protects employees by guaranteeing medical benefits for a covered injury or illness at no cost to you; it also provides income benefits to those who qualify.

 SIF’s 10 Tips for Navigating the Claims Process

 If you are injured at work, notify your employer immediately and seek medical attention if necessary.
 Unless it’s an emergency, see your employer’s designated provider if they have one.

 Work with your employer to complete the First Report of Injury or Illness (FROI).
 SIF cannot open a claim until we receive this form.